 This entire project aims to accomplish several things:

 - Develop a thorough and helpful best practices guide for POLST Programs to use to encourage effective and appropriate technology to support the POLST Paradigm.

 - Identify technology-related priorities that the National POLST Paradigm should be advocating for on a national level, potentially giving us a concrete strategy for national policy or legislation.

 - Help align product development that supports the POLST Paradigm and our fundamental values, better helping ensure a robust POLST process, elimination of invalid POLST forms, and immediate access to POLST forms everywhere.

-This is not a single event but over a year-long project:
+This is not a single event but a project with multiple components: